primer/view_components/docs/content/contributing.md

 It includes any changes to components name, signature and behaviour.
 Also, include removing tags options or changing file location.

 If you are not sure you made breaking changes, ask us in your pull request.

+### Deprecations

+For changes that explicitly deprecate part of the code base.

 ### Misc